Universality of estimators for high-dimensional linear models with block dependency: Introduction

 \section{Introduction}

-We consider an estimator for a linear model by minimizing an empirical risk.
-Let $p \in \N$ be dimension and $\mY$ is a space of output variables.
-Let $n \in \N$ be a number of observations, and $(X_1,Y_1),...,(X_n,Y_n)$ be a set of independently and identically distributed $\R^p \times \mY$-valued random observations generated from a statistical model.
+We consider an estimator for a linear model obtained by minimizing an empirical risk.
+Let $p \in \N$ denote the dimension and let $\mathbb{R}$ denote a space of output variables.
+Let $n \in \N$ be the number of observations, and $(X_1,Y_1),...,(X_n,Y_n)$ be a set of independently and identically distributed $\R^p \times \mathbb{R}$-valued random observations generated from a statistical model: